 Local Women’s Handicrafts (LWH) is a fair trade textile and handicraft collective in Kathmandu focused on empowering and educating disadvantaged women using sustainable methods.
 The shop ranges a variety of products from clothes to bags and jewellery, all produced by women here in Nepal.
 Profits from the store contribute towards local community projects in the areas of women’s empowerment, education and health.
 They also stock a range of eco-friendly products made using recycled saris and materials, committing to sustainable development in Nepal.

 Sustainable Travel Tip: Local Women’s Handicrafts offer the chance for you to make your own Nepalese souvenir in their workshop in Kathmandu.
 You will learn the ancient techniques of garment and handicraft making from Nepalese women artisans.
 You will also learn how to stop child labour and how to uplift disadvantaged women through skills-sharing.
-Book the tours through the responsible tourism platform I Like Local.
+Book the tours through their website.

 Beni Handicrafts

 Beni Handicrafts was started by Beni Ghale, a health worker and prison social worker, with the intent to provide work and income to women in need.
 In partnership with Mountain People, she provides opportunities for women in Kathmandu looking for work in order to provide for their families and children.
-They collect rubbish from the streets, from hotels and restaurants, and they wash, dry, cut and then weave the plastic wrappings from crisp bags, biscuit, chocolate and noodle bags into fashionable and functional products.
+They employ people to collect discarded saris from local families to be transformed into fashion accessories.
+They also wash, dry, cut and then weave the plastic wrappings from crisp bags, biscuit, chocolate and noodle bags into fashionable and functional products.
 You can find the quirky, planet-strong products in their store in Thamel.

 Ekadesma